“We’re not promised tomorrow, but I didn’t want to make the conscious decision to take away tomorrow.”

 “I went in for my consultation for the radiation,” Jonathan remembers.
 “The doctor told me if I went through traditional radiation, it would likely kill my heart in 10 years.”

 That’s when he learned about an advanced form of radiation therapy called proton therapy.
 His doctor explained why it would be a much better treatment option for him.
 Considering how close the tumor was to his heart and lungs, proton therapy was the only radiation treatment that could destroy the cancer cells without damaging those vital organs.

 With a wife and two young children, Jonathan knew he couldn’t put his own future at risk, so he chose proton therapy.
-Now, he credits the team at Provision CARES Proton Therapy for giving him a shot at a long, healthy life.
+Now, he credits Provision for giving him a shot at a long, healthy life.
 He says because of proton therapy, he’ll now have the opportunity to grow old with his wife, see his children get married, and maybe even meet his grandchildren someday.
 Because of proton therapy, he’ll now have the chance to do all the things young fathers dream about.

 SOME CONFUSING SYMPTOMS

 Jonathan says he first noticed some strange symptoms just as he was preparing to graduate from college.
 He woke up one night with a numbness in his arm and pain in his chest.
 It felt like he was having a heart attack, but with a big school presentation coming up the next morning, he just chalked it up to nerves.

 Over the next couple weeks, the same symptoms kept coming and going, but never built up to a point where Jonathan felt like he needed to do anything about it.
 Until one day at work, he realized he might not be able to ignore them any longer.